aetros/aetros-cli/README.md

 ### GPU

 If you have setup CUDA correctly, you can train on NVIDIA GPUs to improve drastically the training speed.
-Theano supports NVIDIA GPUs starting with 600 model.
+Theano supports NVIDIA GPUs starting with Kepla cores (>600 models).

 Installation: